-Objectives, Targets and Indicators Implications for Plan and SA To transform Regional Planning Guidance into a Regional Spatial Strategy which increases delivery and targets for brown field development; affordable housing issues; in rolling forward annual new housing provision; identifies strategic employment locations; clearly defines transport priorities; addresses waste and renewable energy and reinforces urban and rural renaissance. this programme may have in Watford.
+Objectives, Targets and Indicators Implications for Plan and SA To transform Regional Planning Guidance into a Regional Spatial Strategy which increases delivery and targets for brown field development; affordable housing issues; in rolling forward annual new housing provision; identifies strategic employment locations; clearly defines transport priorities; addresses waste and renewable energy and reinforces urban and rural renaissance.
+The LDF should be aware of any implications this programme may have in Watford.
 The South West suffers the double impact of higher than average house prices and lower than average incomes in the region.
 This creates particular difficulties for key workers and young people starting out.

 Sustainable Communities: People, Places and Prosperity (ODPM 2005)